mdn/content/files/en-us/web/css/ry/index.md

 - {{cssxref("length")}}

   - : Absolute or relative lengths can be expressed in any unit allowed by the CSS {{cssxref("&lt;length&gt;")}} data type.
-Unitless and `px` values are SVG coordinate units if the {{SVGAttr("viewBox")}} attribute is included; otherwise, CSS pixel units are used.
 Negative values are invalid.

 - {{cssxref("percentage")}}